olitheolix/square/README.md

 ```

-The plan is now clean again because the local files and the
+At this point the plan is clean again:
-cluster are in sync again:

 ```console
 foo@bar:~$ square plan ns